alfonsoocampo/todolist/README.md

 # todolist
-A to do list and work hour calculator.
+A to do list (possibly a work hour calculator added as well)